larsvers/test-readme/README.md

 ## Example usage

-Here's a bare bone example usage of _d3-hexgrid_.
+A lean example usage of _d3-hexgrid_.

 ```
 // Container.